Embolic and thrombotic events after COVID-19 vaccination: Studies

 A study convened by a group of British hematologists on 19 March 2021, just two days after the acknowledgement of the condition, published its finding in The New England Journal of Medicine, establishing case definition criteria.
-The study included 294 participants who presented with symptoms of thrombocytopenia and thrombosis after receipt of the first dose of the Oxford–AstraZeneca COVID‑19 vaccine, showing an independent association between baseline platelet count and the presence of intracranial hemorrhage.
-The study established that 85% of the participants affected by the condition were aged younger than 60 years, and that those participants with a history of thrombosis or prothrombotic disorders did not appear to be at increased risk.
+The study included 294 participants who presented with symptoms of thrombocytopenia and thrombosis after receipt of the first dose of the Oxford–AstraZeneca COVID‑19 vaccine, showing an independent association between baseline platelet count and the presence of intracranial haemorrhage.
+The study established that 85% of the participants affected by the condition were younger than 60 years, and that those participants with a history of thrombosis or prothrombotic disorders did not appear to be at increased risk.
 The study showed an overall mortality rate of 22% and set out plans for additional research to determine the genetic factors that may increase risk of the condition and identify potential therapeutic agents.

+Multiple large cohort studies have demonstrated that thrombotic complications after COVID-19 vaccination are very rare, and occur far less frequently than after SARS-CoV-2 infection.
+A large study using data from more than 29 million people in England found that the risk of cerebral venous sinus thrombosis (CVST) after COVID-19 infection was roughly 8–10 times higher than after the Oxford–AstraZeneca vaccine, and several-fold higher than after mRNA vaccines.
+Another population-level analysis published in The BMJ showed that the incidence of thrombocytopenia and thromboembolic events after vaccination was orders of magnitude lower than after COVID-19 infection, concluding that "the risks of these adverse events are substantially higher following SARS-CoV-2 infection than after vaccination."
+Overall, the scientific consensus is that while rare vaccine-associated clotting syndromes can occur, COVID-19 infection poses a far greater thrombotic risk.